Organisations can sponsor foreign nationals to undertake workplace-based training.

 What health insurance do I need?

+Holding ‘adequate health insurance’ for your duration of stay in Australia is a requirement for primary and secondary 407 visa applicants.
 Most Australian health insurers have Overseas Visitor Health Cover (OVHC) plans that specifically address these requirements and contain the minimum level to be considered “adequate” arrangements.

 If you take health insurance from a non-Australian insurer, it’s important to ensure that the policy you receive provides the level of benefit at least equivalent to that set out in the link.
-As a general guideline of the cover required, an adequate level of health insurance cover is set out on the Department’s website here.
+As a general guideline of the cover required, an adequate level of health insurance cover is set out on the Department’s website.

-Citizens of certain countries have access to Medicare under reciprocal arrangements with Australia (see here), which will satisfy the requirement to hold health insurance.
+Citizens of certain countries have access to Medicare under reciprocal arrangements with Australia, which will satisfy the requirement to hold health insurance.
 However, if you have not yet received Medicare coverage (for example if you’re outside Australia) you will need a health insurance policy to cover the gap between this time and when you are able to formally enrol into Medicare in order to remain compliant with the adequate health insurance condition.
 This can often be achieved by obtaining travel insurance to cover this period.

 Who can pay the costs of a 407 visa?